What is discernment counseling?

 If you decide to go that route, that's for later.
 That's one of three choices you'll have to make.
 For now, you want to know which direction to go, with greater clarity and confidence.

 "You're going to leave?
 Just like that?"
-After all this time and they are talking about throwing in the towel?
+After all this time and they are talking about giving up?
 Walking out on you and the family?

 And not putting your best foot forward.

-If you want the marriage, if you really, really want this marriage, you have to know why.
+First, you must decide if you want to keep this marriage.
+That's a decision you must make too.
+If you want the marriage, if you really, really want this marriage, you have to know why you do.
 Why it's worth fighting for.
 Why it's worth working hard to save.
-And you have to work to save it even if you're the only one working.
+And it's on you to do most of the work to save it even if you're the only one working.

 Can you own up to your part in any of them?